Mathew Perry sitting on a couch

 “It was a full-time job: making calls, seeing doctors, faking migraines, finding crooked nurses who would give me what I needed,” he wrote in his memoir.
 In an alarming act of desperation, he would even go to open houses on Sundays and search the medicine cabinets of different homes for any pills he could find.
 At this time, he was also drinking “probably a quart of vodka a day.”
 As he told People magazine in 2002, “I was out of control and very unhealthy.”

-When Did Matthew Perry First Go to Rehab?
+When Did Matthew Perry First Seek Help?

 As Perry’s addiction progressed, his body underwent visible changes — as is often the case with those struggling with alcohol or substance misuse.
 In fact, if you’ve ever wondered what seasons of Friends Perry was on alcohol, the answer can be found by looking at his physique.